-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, and majority-owned entities.
-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP"), which contemplates continuation of the Company as a going concern and the realization of assets and satisfaction of liabilities in the normal course of business.
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, and majority-owned entities.
+The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and the instructions to Form 10-Q and Article 8 of Regulation S-X for interim financial information, which contemplates continuation of the Company as a going concern and the realization of assets and satisfaction of liabilities in the normal course of business.
+Accordingly, they do not include all of the information and notes required for complete financial statements prepared in conformity with GAAP.
+In our opinion, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
+However, our results of operations for the interim periods presented are not necessarily indicative of the results that may be expected for the full year.
 For entities in which management has determined the Company does not have a controlling financial interest but has varying degrees of influence regarding operating policies of that entity, the Company's investment is accounted for using the equity method of accounting.
 All significant intercompany balances and transactions have been eliminated in consolidation.